Will the Real Molly Pitcher Please Stand Up?

 At first glance, searching for the real Molly Pitcher, the fabled heroine of the American Revolutionary War, seems about as pointless as searching for Paul Bunyan and his blue ox, Babe.
 Nonetheless, legendary figures hold some fascination and usually contain a kernel of historical authenticity.
 In the case of the patriot-cannoneer Molly Pitcher, culling the fictitious from the real can be somewhat of a challenge.
 She has held a revered place in the patriotic lore of the American Revolution, right next to Betsy Ross, while real female patriots such as Deborah Sampson, a revolutionary soldier (a.k.a.
 Robert Shurtleff), or the multitalented, self-taught scholar, playwright, propagandist, and historian Mercy Otis Warren are rarely mentioned even in survey history texts.
 Two centuries after the Revolution, Molly's popularity flourishes, extending into the virtual world of cyberspace perpetuated by Web sites on the Internet on which browsers can discuss whether or not Molly Pitcher was a feminist.
 While all of this good-natured speculation has not led to anything of substance, it is quite probable that historical research can still render some interesting insights about Molly and, more important, about the role of women who served in the military during the American Revolutionary War.

 Historian Linda Grant De Pauw, whose studies have examined women's roles in the War for Independence, believes that Molly Pitcher is merely a persona created from numerous sources.
-However, there are some viable contenders for canonization as the real Molly Pitcher such as a young soldier's wife named Mary Ludwig Hayes.
+However, there are some viable contenders for canonization as the real Molly Pitcher such as a young soldier's wife named Mary Ludwig Hays.
 Mary Ludwig, the daughter of German immigrants, had married John Hays, a barber, in 1769.
 She first entered the war record on June 28, 1778, when she signed up two years after her husband to serve with Capt.
 Francis Proctor's company in the Pennsylvania Artillery.
 Mary was described by the men in her company as a twenty-two-year-old illiterate pregnant woman who smoked and chewed tobacco and swore as well as any of the male soldiers.
-Mary had endeared herself to the troops because of her unusual courage and hard work under fire.1 During the Battle of Monmouth, Mary Ludwig Hayes earned the nickname Molly Pitcher for performing the exhaustive work of supplying battle-fatigued and wounded men with drinking water in the heat of combat.
+Mary had endeared herself to the troops because of her unusual courage and hard work under fire.1 During the Battle of Monmouth, Mary Ludwig Hays earned the nickname Molly Pitcher for performing the exhaustive work of supplying battle-fatigued and wounded men with drinking water in the heat of combat.
 When her husband collapsed from heat stroke (some sources say he was injured in battle), Mary took his place at the cannon, performing skillfully and heroically.
-Like so many other patriots, tradition states that she received the personal thanks of General Washington.2 When her husband died in 1789 from his battle wounds, Mary Hayes married George McCauley, and some forty-four years after the war the state of Pennsylvania awarded her with an annual pension of forty dollars for her heroism at Monmouth.
+Like so many other patriots, tradition states that she received the personal thanks of General Washington.2 When her husband died in 1789 from his battle wounds, Mary Hays married George McCauley, and some forty-four years after the war the state of Pennsylvania awarded her with an annual pension of forty dollars for her heroism at Monmouth.
 She died January 22, 1833, and is buried at Old Graveyard (the name of the town) in Pennsylvania near Carlisle.
 During the centennial of the Revolution in 1876, the citizens of Cumberland County marked her grave as a honored soldier.
-Today battlefield monuments at Monmouth and at her gravesite commemorate Mary Ludwig Hayes McCauley (i.e., Molly Pitcher) for her heroic contribution to American independence.
+Today battlefield monuments at Monmouth and at her gravesite commemorate Mary Ludwig Hays McCauley (i.e., Molly Pitcher) for her heroic contribution to American independence.

 Her service record and place as a historical figure is also validated by the documentation of one eyewitness at the Battle of Monmouth, Pvt.
 Joseph Plumb Martin, who substantiates that Molly Pitcher was more than just a legend.
 In his most engaging war diary, he described how during the battle he had observed a woman firing cannon.3 History is forever indebted to Private Martin for having the presence of mind to mention this woman's valor and for relating this humorous incident.